mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 ## NEWS

 ---
+**2 April, 2024**: Happy to share that I am starting a research internship at Google in Zurich.
+I will be in Zurich until the middle of August, let me know if you want to meet up!

+---
-**February 25, 2024**: Excited to announce my attendance at [ELLIS Winter School on Foundation Models](https://amsterdam-fomo.github.io/).
+**25 February, 2024**: Excited to announce my attendance at [ELLIS Winter School on Foundation Models](https://amsterdam-fomo.github.io/).
 Feel free to reach out if you'd like to connect or discuss related topics!

 ---
-**December 9, 2023**: Happy to share that our paper [Multimodal Learned Sparse Retrieval with Probabilistic Expansion Control](https://arxiv.org/abs/2402.17535) got accepted at ECIR 2024.
+**9 December, 2023**: Happy to share that our paper [Multimodal Learned Sparse Retrieval with Probabilistic Expansion Control](https://arxiv.org/abs/2402.17535) got accepted at ECIR 2024.
 See you in Glasgow!

 ---
-**Jul 3, 2023**: I have started my research internship at Bloomberg AI in London.
+**3 July, 2023**: I have started my research internship at Bloomberg AI in London.
 I am collaborating with [Shuo Zhang](https://imsure318.github.io),
 [Ridho Reinanda](https://scholar.google.com/citations?user=iJALtJ0AAAAJ&hl=en),
 [Mohamed Yahya](https://scholar.google.com/citations?user=IxlyrFgAAAAJ&hl=en),